 - Transform your home as a safe place where encouraging words boost the child’s confidence every day.
 Avoid criticism as well as negative words and thoughts and boost your child with happiness and relief.

 - Build a strong family bond; it will give the child a sense of belonging.
-Having a strong relation with parents and siblings will make the peer’s opinion less significant and the child won’t assess his self-worth on the basis of a peer’s approval.
+Having a strong relationship with parents and siblings will make the peer’s opinion less significant and the child won’t assess his self-worth on the basis of a peer’s approval.
 Homeschooling helps to accomplish this, as the child spends more and more time with family thereby developing a strong bond.

-- Always encourage your child to learn new things and give a positive feedback on his/her efforts this will play a big role in boosting the child’s confidence.
+- Always encourage your child to learn new things and give positive feedback on his/her efforts this will play a big role in boosting the child’s confidence.